exKAZUu/SimulatedMapReduce/README.md

 ## What Is This

 This repository provides a Maven project as a pre-assignment for [BIGCHA 2015](http://bigcha.net/).
+The project includes a simulated Hadoop MapReduce framework which I developed.
+Note that this simulated framework has some differences from the official framework.

 Please clone this repository and import it as a Maven project into Eclipse (or Intellij IDEA).
 You should see the detailed instructions in the Excercise[1-6]Main classes.